mlchem.chem.visualise package

 Parameters:

-img_list (PIL.Image.Image or Iterable[PIL.Image.Image]) – A single image or a list of images to be added to the drawer.
+img_list (PIL.Image.Image or Iterable[PIL.Image.Image]) – Single image or iterable of images to append.

 Return type: